Skip to main content

 A Structured Framework for Model Credibility Under the ICH M15 Guideline

-The ICH M15 guideline defines MIDD as the use of computational modeling and simulation methods and approaches, but not limited to population pharmacokinetics (PopPK), exposure-response (ER) analyses, physiologically based pharmacokinetics (PBPK), model-based meta-analysis (MBMA), and quantitative systems pharmacology (QSP), to integrate nonclinical data, clinical data, prior information, and knowledge into evidence relevant to drug development and regulatory decision-making.
+The ICH M15 guideline defines MIDD as the use of computational modeling and simulation methods and approaches, including population pharmacokinetics (PopPK), exposure-response (ER) analyses, physiologically based pharmacokinetics (PBPK), model-based meta-analysis (MBMA), and quantitative systems pharmacology (QSP), to integrate nonclinical and clinical data, prior knowledge, and other evidence to inform drug development and regulatory decisions.

 Rather than prescribing specific methodologies, the guideline emphasizes early planning, structured thinking, clear communication, and proactive alignment with regulatory authorities to ensure regulatory clarity.
-It introduces key assessment elements such as:
+It introduces key assessment elements, including:

 • Question of interest